 Now your child is rote counting to 20 and in some cases to 30.
 They recognize numbers from 1 – 10 and maybe higher.
 They are learning to write them as well.
 At this point they should be comfortable with most of the touch points in ”Touch Point Math”.

 They are now introduced to and learning about worksheets.
 It is not important for them to answer everything right or to complete them, just get comfortable with them and not be intimidated by them.

 Program for 4 to 5 years old

-By 4 – 5 years old your child is comfortable with reading small stories and able to answer questions related to it.
-Now the phonics game is incorporated; a fun way to re-enforce what they have learned and give them the phonetic rules without them noticing or memorizing them.
+By 4 – 5 years old your child is comfortable with reading small stories and built a great comprehension of what they have read.

 My reading program incorporates many different areas.
 By the time your child starts kindergarten they will know the names and sounds of all of the letters in the alphabet.
 They have learned to read phonetically and will be comfortably reading (typically at a late kindergarten early 1st grade level).

 Note: If your child starts the program after they turn 4 or 5 years old they can still have a great foundation to work with and even be reading by the time they start kindergarten.
 The more time they have in the program the further they will get.

 Ages 4 to 5 are getting comfortable with writing.
 Typically they can write words, notes, first and last names without help.
 Now it is fine tuning the writing skills to fit on kindergarten ruled paper.
 They are now writing with a pencil!!